Donald Colvin, Esq

 • $5,000 for property damage

-How a Personal Injury Attorney Can Help
+How a Personal Injury Attorney Can Help With Prop 213 Cases

 Frequently Asked Questions About California Prop 213

-1. What are “non-economic damages”?
+1. What are non-economic damages?

-2. Does California Prop 213 apply to passengers?
+2. Does Prop 213 apply to passengers?

-3. What if I have insurance, but my policy just expired?
+3. What if my insurance just expired?

 4. What if I was driving someone else’s car?